iamoracle/django_case_insensitive_field/README.md

-# Django Case Insensitive Field
+# Django Case Insensitive Model Field

-Django Case Insensitive Field is used to make Django Model Field case insensitive - by default Django can't do this.
+With Django Case Insensitive Field you can make Django Model Field case insensitive - by default Django can't do this which will make it impossible to add a unique field that will be case insensitive regardeless of case.

 Let's assume you have a `username`  field on your `UserModel` which ofcourse would require `username` to be unique accross the `table` but to Django `abc` is different from `ABC` because it is case sensitive (meaning: users can use the same username but with different case).